google/ExoPlayer/troubleshooting.md

 affect release builds, for which the optimization is always enabled.
 Hence the releases you provide to end users should not be affected by this issue.

-#### What do "Player is accessed on the wrong thread" warnings mean? ####
+#### What do "Player is accessed on the wrong thread" errors mean? ####

-If you are seeing this warning, some code in your app is accessing `SimpleExoPlayer` on the wrong thread (check the reported stack trace!).
+If you are seeing `IllegalStateException` being thrown with the message "Player is accessed on the wrong thread", then some code in your app is accessing a `SimpleExoPlayer` instance on the wrong thread (the exception's stack trace shows you where).
 ExoPlayer instances need to be accessed from a single thread only.
 In most cases, this should be the application's main thread.
 For details, please read through the ["Threading model" section of the ExoPlayer Javadoc][].
-If you want to ensure that the player is always used on the correct thread, you should set `SimpleExoPlayer.setThrowsWhenUsingWrongThread(true)` to enforce it.
+You can temporarily opt out from these exceptions being thrown by calling `SimpleExoPlayer.setThrowsWhenUsingWrongThread(false)`, in which case the issue will be logged as a warning instead.
+Using this opt out is not safe and may result in unexpected or obscure errors.
+The opt out will be removed in ExoPlayer 2.14.

 #### How can I fix "Unexpected status line: ICY 200 OK"? ####